 Documenting Scenes of War Crimes Course and Human Rights Violations

-A 1-week course covering skills required for comprehensive non-invasive mapping and recording of mass graves, torture sites and other crime scenes.
-The course covers sketching, photography; threat assessments.
+A one-week course covering skills required for comprehensive non-invasive mapping and recording of mass graves, torture sites and other crime scenes.
+The course covers documenting techniques including sketching and photography as well as threat assessments.

 Investigation of Cases of Sexual and Gender Based Violence (SGBV) as International Crimes